by Texas Homesteader ~

 Once I’m assured nothing is stuck to the bottom of the insert pan, it’s showtime!

-I just start dumping in the remaining ingredients in a layer.
+I just start layering the remaining ingredients.

 Layering Instant Pot Spaghetti Ingredients

 It’s important to add liquid not only beneath the dry spaghetti noodles but on top too.
 That puts the pasta between layers of liquid to help everything cook evenly.

 Since I already have 1/2 cup of the broth on the bottom from deglazing the pan, I snap 8 ounces of raw spaghetti noodles in half and fan them in a cross-cross manner across the top of the meat, being sure to expose as much pasta surface as I can.

 IMPORTANT: Don’t stir the ingredients from here on out.
 Just layer and cook!

 I pour the pasta sauce and the rest of my broth on top of the raw spaghetti noodles.
 Again – no stirring here.
 You’re just layering the ingredients to cook.

 Now I lock the lid on top of my Instant Pot, press +/- to reach 8 minutes cook time, make sure the vent is on ‘SEALING’ and walk away.

 It will take a few minutes for the IP to come to pressure before beginning pressure cooking.
 Then I just let it cook for 8 short minutes.